-- (b) Leachate lines to and from the City and County landfills and the City wastewater treatment plant. - (c) Pipelines to distribute water for environmental restoration, maintenance or enhancement. - (d) Only for the specific purpose of accommodating new development within the City east of Highway One, expansion of the main wastewater utility line from the City sewer treatment plant is exempted from this prohibition, subject to all applicable regulatory review and approvals. - (e) Wastewater and potable water supply utility pipelinedeasements necessary to serve areas B and C as designated by the City of Watsonville's LCP, with the condition that the pipeline sizes be limited to the minimum capacity required to serve the allowed uses.
-Any such wastewater or potable water supply pipeline(s) allowed by exception in the "W' combining zone district shall be limited in size to the minimum capacity necessary to serve the so excepted use.
-The limitations in the "W' combining zone district shall not restrict the repair, replacement, maintenance, refurbishment, or functional improvements of existing water and sewer pipelines insofar as necessary to maintain existing capacity without physical expansion of such existing pipelines.
-SECTION II The Santa Cruz County Code is hereby amended by adding Section 17.02.081 to read as follows:
+- (a) Wastewater and potable water supply utility extensions may be provided to APN 052-011-46 (Gilbertson parcel) with capacities limited to those sufficient to serve only uses on that parcel, and the agricultural uses principally and conditionally permitted under the present County Commercial Agricultural Zoning district, including agricultural worker housing. - (b) Leachate lines to and from the City and County landfills and the City wastewater treatment plant, or pipelines to distribute recycled water or wastewater from the City wastewater treatment plant for agricultural uses, - (c) Pipelines to distribute water for environmental restoration, maintenance or - (d) Only for the specific purpose of accommodating new development within the City east of Highway One, expansion of the main wastewater utility line from the City sewer treatment plant is exempted from this prohibition, subject to all applicable regulatory review and approvals. - (e) Wastewater and potable water supply utility pipelinedeasements necessary to serve areas B and C as designated by the City of Watsonville's LCP, with the condition that the pipeline sizes be limited to the minimum capacity required to serve the allowed uses. - (f) If APN 052-271-04 (Green Farm) is annexed into the City of Watsonville, the Utility Prohibition Combining Zoning District designation shall be applied to any and all parcels surrounding it, as necessary to maintain a continuous Utility Prohibition Strip around the City boundaries west of Highway One.

+Any such wastewater or potable water supply pipeline(s) allowed by exception in the "W" combining zone district shall be limited in size to the minimum capacity necessary to serve the so excepted use.
+The limitations in the "W" combining zone district shall not restrict the repair, replacement, maintenance, refurbishment, or functional improvements of existing water and sewer pipelines insofar as necessary to maintain existing capacity without physical expansion of such existing pipelines.